 - A significant amount of time is being spent looking for information that is then captured or keyed

 - Software is being used that is complex and entry requires multiple screens

 - Data entry is duplicated in multiple software platforms

-This technology is already innovative, and as software vendors rush to make their product even more autonomous and intelligent, it will continue to impact the way we work each day.
-It will free workers to do higher level work that requires cognitive skills.
+This technology is already innovative, and as software vendors rush to make their products even more autonomous and intelligent, it will continue to impact how we work daily.
+It will free workers to do higher-level work that requires cognitive skills.
 It will automate things that we previously thought were just part of being at work.
 Are you ready for that desktop robot to give you a hand?